 Exploring river ecosystems

-This popular, interactive program provides students with the opportunity to sample and record the amazing and diverse macro-invertebrate communities living in the Canning River.
-Students utilise field equipment to investigate the critical role of aquatic life in maintaining the health of wetland ecosystems.
-Classification, adaptations or food webs can be a focus on request.
+This popular, interactive program provides students with the opportunity to sample and record the amazing and diverse macroinvertebrate communities that live in the Canning River.
+Students utilise field equipment to investigate the critical role of aquatic life in maintaining the health of wetland ecosystems. *Classification, adaptations or food webs can be a focus on request.

 $7 per student | 1.5 hours | WA Curriculum – Sc, HASS, Lit, CCT, ER, Sust.
 Also suitable for Yr 7 – Biological Sciences